lingtalfi/universe/planets/Bat/FileSystemTool.md

 but the difference is that the FileSystemTool::mkdir method returns false if the dir couldn't be created, and true if the dir could be created or already existed.
-No warning is triggered if a problem occurs.

 This behaviour allows us to write compact and flexible code: